Protesters converge on White House for second straight day

 Hundreds of people converged on the White House and marched along the National Mall, chanting “Black Lives Matter,” “I can’t breathe” and “No justice, no peace.”

-Protesters dragged away barricades and some broke up concrete to use as projectiles.
-At one point, a trash bin was set on fire.
+Protesters threw water bottles, traffic cones, scooters, even tear gas cans at police lines.
+They set fire to a car and a trash bin and smashed windows, including at Bay Atlantic University.
+“What are you doing?
+That’s a school,” one man yelled.

+An American flag hanging at the Export-Import Bank was taken down, burned and replaced with a Black Lives Matter banner.

-The D.C. demonstration was one of several around the country protesting Floyd’s death.
+The D.C. demonstration was one of several around the country responding to the death of Floyd, a black man who died in police custody.

 Trump appeared to cheer on the tougher tactics being used by law enforcement to disperse protesters Saturday night.
 He commended National Guard troops deployed in Minneapolis, declaring “No games!” and he also said police in New York City “must be allowed to do their job!”